scipion-em/scipion-em-opusdsd/README.rst

 Verifying
 ---------
-To check the installation, simply run the following:
+To check the installation, first you need to have Xmipp installed, and then simply run the following:

 1. ``scipion3 testdata --download FlexHub_Tutorials``
-2. ``scipion test opusdsd.tests.test_protocols_opusdsd.TestOpusDsd``
+2. ``scipion test opusdsd.tests.test_opusdsd.TestOpusDsd``

 Supported versions
 ------------------